ninjaminion/FourPy/README.md

-=FourPy
+#FourPy
 ======

-A Python-Based Connect4 Game
+##A Python-Based Connect4 Game

+This is a Python Connect4 Game that can currently: